-The power bank houses a 5,000mAh battery with Qi wireless as well as USB-C charging — a single USB-C port can be used for both input and output (up to 10W in my tests).
+Back to the older Anker 622 that I’ve been using.
+It houses a 5,000mAh battery with Qi wireless as well as USB-C charging — a single USB-C port can be used for both input and output (up to 10W in my tests).
 On the back, there’s an invisible kickstand that allows you to prop your phone in portrait or landscape.
 But where Anker goes the extra mile is by adding a ring of MagSafe-compatible magnets on the front, to better align your phone with the Qi coil and charge more efficiently.

 Unlike big bulky 20,000mAh power banks, I can slip this one in my jeans pocket or my small purse/clutch.
 When I need it, it attaches to my phone and charges it — no cables necessary.
-I can still use my Pixel 6 Pro while it’s charging, without having to worry about dangling or tangling cables.
+I can still use my Pixel 7 Pro or 6 Pro while they’re charging, without having to worry about dangling or tangling cables.
 Then when I’m done, both the Pixel and the power bank go back into my pocket or purse to continue charging.
 And if I ever need to watch some videos or read some news, I can prop it up on a flat surface while it fills up.

 I just bring my phone near the power bank and let the magnets do their thing.
 Snap, done.

 However, you have to lower your charging expectations a bit here.
 The Anker 622’s Qi output is significantly slower and less efficient than wired charging.
-In my tests, phones like the Galaxy S22 Plus, Pixel 5 and 6 Pro, and the OnePlus 9 all received about 2-3W of power in normal conditions (i.e. when they weren’t completely depleted).
+In my tests, phones like the Galaxy S22 Plus, Pixel 6 Pro and 7 Pro, and the OnePlus 9 all received about 2-3W of power in normal conditions (i.e. when they weren’t completely depleted).
 A full battery on the power bank was able to charge a Galaxy S22 Plus from 0 to 68% before it died.
 This is clearly more suited for on-the-go top-ups than as your only solution on a weekend camping trip.

 Qi charging is slower and less efficient, but it's incredibly convenient.